noisebridge/deep-learning-meetup/stable-diffusion/README.md

 - Cut away the fluff in image space to work with the core latent space (better for distributive modeling)

-- Originally, it ran an attention model purely in the latent space
+- Originally, with ex.
+[ViT-VQGAN](https://arxiv.org/pdf/2110.04627.pdf), people ran an attention/autoregressive model purely in the latent space

-- However, with generative modeling/diffusion models, can take advantage of "inductive biases"
+However, with generative modeling/diffusion models, can take advantage of "inductive biases".
+From [Wikipedia](https://en.wikipedia.org/wiki/Inductive_bias):
+- The inductive bias (also known as learning bias) of a learning algorithm is the set of assumptions that the learner uses to predict outputs of given inputs that it has not encountered.[1]

 - Loss is calculated by the expectation of the difference between the original layer output and the denoised decoder output at timestep t.